 Occupational Therapist, Head of Degree Program Occupational Therapy

-We work closely with the Vienna Hospital Association (KAV), universities like the Medical University of Vienna, the professional association and other health care facilities.
+We work closely with the Vienna Healthcare Group, universities like the Medical University of Vienna, the professional association Ergotherapie Austria and other health care facilities.
 This guarantees you strong contacts for internships, employment or participation in research and development activities.
-You will complete the extensive internships at, among others, the hospitals of Vienna Hospital Association (KAV).
+You will complete the extensive internships at, among others, the hospitals of the Vienna Healthcare Group.
 You can find information about our cooperation activities and much more at Campusnetzwerk.
 It's well worth visiting the site as it may direct you to a new job or interesting event held by our cooperation partners!

 Find suitable job offers, build valuable mentoring relationships and expand your professional network - become part of our community!